braindelay/guitar-exercises/README.md

 - After you've done the exercise, click next to see the next one.

+With thanks to:
-With thanks to [fretboards](https://npm.io/package/fretboards) for the fretboard rendering
+ * [fretboards](https://npm.io/package/fretboards) for the fretboard rendering
+ * [musicomatic](https://www.npmjs.com/package/musicomatic) for figuring out diatonic chords